sheraadams/sheraadams.github.io/README.md

 (Southern New Hampshire University, n.d.)

 ## Database Artifacts
-The artifacts for this categort include the zipped CS340 Folder including the Python files and the Grazioso PNG logo.
+The artifacts for this category include the zipped CS340 Folder including the Python files and the Grazioso PNG logo.

-## A reivew of the clients functional requirements
+## A review of the client's functional requirements

  - The application should have an ordered list of destinations from the most popular location to the fifth most popular.
  - Each destination on the list should have the following attributes shown: